James-Frowen/james-frowen.github.io-v2/_posts/2017-09-28-weapon-trajectory-in-unity.md

 }
 ```

-Initially i through i could use the simple distance equation as we do not care about if the projectile lands below the start of not
+Initially I thought we could use the simple distance equation as we do not care about if the projectile lands below the start of the start height.

 ```
 Distance = (speed^2 * sin(2 * launch angle)) / gravity
 ```

-However this formula does not work if you have negative angles, so when ever the play looked down the trajectory would just flip and face behind the player.
-To fix this we need to use a formula that takes initial height into account, Derivation can be found [here](https://en.wikipedia.org/wiki/Range_of_a_projectile).
+However this formula does not work if you have negative angles, so whenever the player looks down the trajectory would flip and face behind the player.
+To fix this we need to use a formula that takes initial height into account.
+Derivation can be found [here](https://en.wikipedia.org/wiki/Range_of_a_projectile).

 <img src="/assets/images/weapon-trajectory-02.jpg" class="img-responsive rounded-image shadow-image" width="100%" alt="Distnace of projectile">

-Converting that formula we get this
+Converting that formula to C# we get this

 ```csharp
 float TrajectoryDistance(float speed, float angle, float gravity, float initialHeight = 0f)